Work in progress

 Let's now add support for a gamepad's left joystick.
 Click the "+" button again but this time, select Manual Selection -> Joypad Axes.

 Select the negative X axis of the left joystick.

 Leave the other values as default and press OK

 If you want controllers to have different input actions, you should use the Devices option in Additional Options.
 Device 0 corresponds to the first plugged gamepad, Device 1 corresponds to the second plugged gamepad, and so on.

 Do the same for the other input actions.
 For example, bind the right arrow, D,

-and the left joystick's right axis to
+and the left joystick's positive axis to

 move_right.
 After binding all keys,